Classes (CICS 127)

 Course at a Glance

-• Section 2: The Socio-technical World: Fundamentals and Impacts
+• Section 1: The Socio-technical World: Tech impacts and social outcomes

-• Section 4: Making a difference — Public Interest Technology groups, individuals, student projects
+• Section 3: Making a difference — Public Interest Technology work, workforce and student projects

 There is no textbook for the course; all materials will be available on the course website.